 Children rely on their senses to inform them about the world around them (whatever they can see, hear, touch, smell and taste) and by encouraging them to use these senses more, children will start to interact a lot more often and therefore learn a lot more.

 Playgrounds do this perfectly.
 By allowing children to see and use a wide range of different objects and materials in a bright, interesting and colourful environment with other children around them, they start to learn a lot more about the world around them.
 See our post here which gives more detail on the benefits of playing outside.

 Due to these reasons, the EYFS Statutory Framework was created (learn more about this at Foundation Years).
-The aim is to allow children to learn 7 key areas through learning in fun ways.
+The aim of EYFS outdoor provision is to allow children to learn 7 key areas through learning in fun ways.
 These areas are: